UniOfGreenwich/ELEE1147_Exercises/src/PointersAndAddressing/PointersAndAddressing.md

 The `C` programming language can store arrays of any data type; `int`, `float`, `char`,... etc.

-8. This time we will store a `char[]` and print out the each element of the array and the corresponding memory address which will be formatted as a hexadecimal number.
+9. This time we will store a `char[]` and print out the each element of the array and the corresponding memory address which will be formatted as a hexadecimal number.
 Modifiy `main()` to look like the following code:

+    ~~~admonish code

     ``` c
     #include<stdio.h>